 The Early History of Maple

 Corn, beans, cotton, tobacco and maple are all crops first developed by the native North Americans.
-Unlike with the first four products, there were a handful of prominent European immigrants who purported to take credit for the discovery of maple syrup or maple sugar (we’ll call out a certain Jesuit Priest, P.F.X.
+Unlike the first four products, there were a handful of prominent European immigrants who purported to take credit for the discovery of maple syrup or maple sugar.
+(We’ll call out a certain Jesuit Priest, P.F.X.
 Charlevoix, on the latter).
 However, history and common sense weigh heavily against these lonely historical voices.
-Rather, European writings overwhelmingly describe the processing of maple as a traditional activity engaged in by tribes covering a vast geography of present day United States and Canada, with the language, customs and legends you might expect to attend to any practice of cultural importance.
+Rather, European writings overwhelmingly describe the processing of maple as a traditional activity engaged in by tribes covering a vast geography of present-day United States and Canada, with the language, customs and legends you might expect to attend to any practice of cultural importance.

-Contemporaneous European writings indicate that maple sugar making was an activity widely engaged in across the continent among tribes that lived—at least at the time Europeans made landfall—across and even slightly beyond present-day sugar country.
+Contemporaneous European writings indicate that maple sugar making was an activity widely engaged in across the continent.
+They found this to be true among tribes that lived—at least at the time Europeans made landfall—across and even slightly beyond present-day sugar country.
 To appreciate this geographical scope, note the traditional territories of the Abenaki, Algonquin, Chippewa, Cree, Housatunnuk, Iowa, Iroquois, Kansa, Kickapoo, Menomini, Ojibwe, Omaha, Osage, Ponka, Tuscarora and Winnebago peoples—all of which are among those mentioned in European writings about maple—on this awesome map.

 Because of the non-existence (or, after European arrival, scarcity) of glass and metal, however, the bulk of the American maple crop was made all the way into sugar and packed into bark baskets for transportation and year-round storage.
 This was done, as it is today, by continuing to boil past the sugar and toffee stages, and by stirring constantly until crystallization occurred.
 (Apparently, the Americans’ maple sugar lumps, like mine, sometimes needed a good whacking in order to resemble sugar.
 Which is also nice to hear.)